rust-lang/rustup/README.md

 Rust; for interop with GNU software built using the [MinGW/MSYS2 toolchain] use the GNU build.

-When targeting the MSVC ABI, Rust additionally require an [installation of Visual Studio 2013 (or later) or the Visual C++ Build Tools 2015][vs] so rustc can use its linker.
+When targeting the MSVC ABI, Rust additionally requires an [installation of Visual Studio 2013 (or later) or the Visual C++ Build Tools 2015][vs] so rustc can use its linker.
 For Visual Studio, make sure to check the "C++ tools" option.
 No additional software installation is